BIOGRAPHY

 Dr. Jackie Ogega is a Kenyan American storyteller, social scientist, and gender and social inclusion advocate

 Dr. Jackie Ogega is an inspiring leader dedicated to promoting gender equality, social inclusion, and the empowerment of women and girls.
 She has directed numerous multi-million-dollar programs to advance gender equality and social inclusion in many countries across the world.
 Jackie taught high school for eight years before becoming a development and peacebuilding humanitarian worker.
-She is currently the Senior Director for Gender Equality and Social Inclusion at World Vision.
+She is currently the Senior Advisor and Team Lead for Gender-Based Violence Programming and Integration at The United States Agency for International Development (USAID) based in Washington D.C..
 She founded her organization, Mpanzi Empowering Women and Girls, supporting hundreds of women and girls in rural villages in Kenya through education, violence prevention, and livelihoods.
 She has taught gender and development studies at various universities and institutions of higher learning.
 She has a doctorate in peace and conflict studies, and a master’s degree in Gender and Development Studies.
 She has published her book, Women, Religion, & Peacebuilding (Springer International), her memoir Home Is Us, and many articles.